 How Much Should I Settle for a Broken Arm in Massachusetts?

 There is no “ideal” settlement when it comes to serious injuries.
-The average settlement for a broken arm, wrist, forearm, or hand will depend on the severity of the injury, the permanency of the injury, and its impact on the victim’s life. a clean break that heals in six weeks is probably worth substantially less than an injury requiring several surgeries and months of physical therapy.
+The average settlement for a broken arm, wrist, forearm, or hand will depend on the severity of the injury, its permanency, and its impact on the victim’s life.
+A clean break that heals in six weeks is probably worth substantially less than an injury requiring several surgeries and months of physical therapy.
+Before accepting a settlement offer from an insurance company, your case should be evaluated by our experienced Boston, MA personal injury lawyers.
+A good settlement may be possible if we have strong evidence to use as leverage.

 Massachusetts Personal Injury Claims and Fractured Arms

-The human arm consists of three major bones, the humerus, radius, and ulna.
+The human arm consists of three major bones: the humerus, radius, and ulna.
 When one of these bones suffers a crack or breaks into two or more pieces, the injury is called a fracture.
 In many cases, the amount of your settlement will depend on what part of your arm suffered an injury.

 Upper Arm Fracture

 Your humerus is the long bone between your shoulder and elbow.
 If your upper arm suffers a direct impact, your humerus could fracture.
-The amount of force necessary to fracture a humerus could be generated in a car accident or from a high-impact fall.
+The force necessary to fracture a humerus could be generated in a car accident or a high-impact fall.
 In some cases, the humerus could break if the arm is severely twisted.
 In this case, you should contact an experienced Boston car accident lawyer.
 This type of injury often occurs when someone attempts to break their fall by stretching out their arm.
 When the bone undergoes the forces of a severe turn, the break curves around the bone.
 While rare, these types of fractures are very serious.

 A low-impact or small amount of force is unlikely to break the humerus.
 However, pre-existing conditions could weaken the bone, making it more susceptible to fractures or other injuries.

 In most cases, a fractured humerus will require a brace or sling.
 These types of injuries rarely need to be repaired surgically, according to our Boston Surgical Injuries Lawyer.
 However, if your injury is serious enough to warrant surgery, your potential recovery should be significantly increased due to the medical expenses and additional pain and suffering.
-On the other hand, if your bone was weakened due to a pre-existing condition, your potential compensation could be reduced.
+On the other hand, if your bone is weakened due to a pre-existing condition, your potential compensation could be reduced.

 Even though surgery is rarely required, upper arm injuries are typically considered more serious and worthy of slightly more compensation than lower arm fractures.
-This stems from the fact that upper arm fractures are more likely to result in permeant disabilities or limitations.
+This stems from the fact that upper arm fractures are more likely to result in permanent disabilities or limitations.

 Lower Arm Injuries

-Two bones make up the forearm, the radius and the ulna.
+Two bones make up the forearm: the radius and the ulna.
 Each of these bones extends from the elbow to the wrist.
 The ulna is located on the outside of the arm or the side of your pinky finger.
 In contrast, the radius is on the side of your thumb.
 When your forearm is fractured, it could be one bone or both.
-Generally, broken forearms are caused by a direct impact to the lower arm or by falling on the arm at the wrong angle.
+Generally, broken forearms are caused by a direct impact on the lower arm or by falling on the arm at the wrong angle.
 These types of injuries are most often sports-related.

 The average settlement for a fractured forearm depends on the severity of the injury and whether it results in any permanent limitations or disabilities.
 If you suffered a clean break that heals quickly, your potential settlement would be less than if the break persists to the day of your trial.
 Additionally, you might expect a larger settlement if you fractured both your radius and ulna instead of just one of the bones.